openhab/openhab-docs/_addons_bindings/zwave/doc/hank/hkzwfld01_0_0.md

 ### Alarm (flood)

-Indicates if the flood alarm is triggered
+Indicates if the flood alarm is triggered.

 The ```alarm_flood``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.